57894-0420-XX - Sylvant 100 MG SOLR (JANSSEN BIOTECH)

 Siltuximab for the treatment of other conditions/diseases is considered investigational.

-Individual is currently free of all clinically significant infections
+Patient is currently free of all clinically significant active infections; AND

-Individual will NOT receive ANY live vaccines while receiving treatment with this agent
+Patient will NOT receive any live vaccines during treatment with siltuximab; AND

-Unicentric Castleman’s Disease as second-line therapy for relapsed or refractory disease
+Must be used second-line therapy for relapsed or refractory disease; AND

-Response to treatment is indicated by stabilization of disease or decrease in size of tumor or tumor spread
+Disease response with treatment as defined by stabilization of disease or decrease in size of tumor or tumor spread; AND

-Absence of unacceptable toxicity from the agent such as GI perforation and severe infusion related reactions (hypersensitivity), etc.
+Absence of unacceptable toxicity from the drug.
+Examples of unacceptable toxicity include: gastrointestinal perforation, severe infusion related reactions and severe hypersensitivity, etc.